andrebriggs/az-conditional-builds/README.md

     - This has no effect.
 Builds still happen.
     - The bug is [here](https://github.com/MicrosoftDocs/vsts-docs/issues/2363)

-Let's get more compliCated though.
+Let's get more complicated though.
 We want to:
 * Run a test only when one or more directories are changed